MobileNativeFoundation/rules_xcodeproj/doc/design/high-level.md

 Here are some benefits that the proxy provides over "Build with Bazel":

-- No additional "Bazel Dependencies" target in the build graph
+- No additional "BazelDependencies" target in the build graph
 - Removal of duplicate warnings/errors
 - More stable Indexing
 - User created schemes (without defining bazel rules to create them) work as